scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 # DurableFunctionsMonitor.DotNetBackend

 Backend for DurableFunctionsMonitor, reimplemented in C#.
-Also serves the UI statics (at http://localhost:7072/api/monitor).
+Also serves the UI statics (at root URL: http://localhost:7072).

 Use this project as a standalone service, either run it locally or deploy to Azure (and **protect** with AAD).